 Fixing wisptis.exe errors

 Problems related to wisptis.exe can be solved in a number of ways.
 Some of these solutions require a certain level of computer knowledge and are meant for advanced users only.
-When fixing wisptis.exe error, approach with caution for mistakes can result in an unstable working system.
+When fixing wisptis.exe error, an approach with caution for mistakes can result in an unstable working system.

 If wisptis.exe errors are occurring, follow the troubleshooting steps to keep this issue from occurring again.